Martial law in the United States: San Francisco, California (1934)

 In 1934, California Governor Frank Merriam placed the docks of San Francisco under martial law, citing "riots and tumult" resulting from a dock worker's strike.
 The governor threatened to place the entire city under martial law.
 The National Guard was called in to open the docks, and a citywide institution of martial law was averted when goods began to flow.
 The guardsmen were empowered to make arrests and to then try detainees or turn them over to the courts.

-Territory of Hawaii in World War II (1941-1944)
+Territory of Hawaii in World War II (1941–1944)

 During World War II (1939–1945) what is now the State of Hawaii was held under martial law from December 7, 1941, to October 24, 1944, following the Japanese attack on Pearl Harbor.
+During 1942, the army's Hawaii District was commanded by Ralph McT.
+Pennell, who coordinated the defenses of Hawaii and reported to the military governor.
 After the war, one of the federal judges for the islands, Judge J. Frank McLaughln, condemned the conduct of martial law, saying, "Gov. Poindexter declared lawfully martial law but the Army went beyond the governor and set up that which was lawful only in conquered enemy territory namely, military government which is not bound by the Constitution.
 And they ... threw the Constitution into the discard and set up a military dictatorship."